 Purpose of the letter

-The next thing that should always be included in a letter of introduction is the actual purpose of the letter.
-For example, if you are writing a letter of introduction to a colleague and introducing them to another colleague, you should state that the letter is meant for introductions and not for any other purpose.
+The next thing that should always be included in a letter is the actual purpose of the letter.
+For instance, if you are writing a letter to a colleague and introducing them to another colleague, you should state that the letter is meant for introductions and not for any other purpose.

 Relevance of the contact

-The next thing that should be included in a letter of introduction is the relevance of the contact.
-For example, if two parties are involved in the introduction, you should state what each person should expect from the other.
+The next thing that should be included in a letter is the relevance of the contact.
+For instance, if two parties are involved in the introduction, you should state what each person should expect from the other.

 Details of the person you are introducing